GEO-IASS/multispectralcompression/README.md

   * seek to time
   * intra frames compression
   * hyperspectral video
-* maybe use an open container like [Matroska](https://github.com/Matroska-Org/libmatroska) and take advantage of the metadata infrastructure.
+* use an open container like [Matroska](https://github.com/Matroska-Org/libmatroska) or RIFF (like [webp](https://developers.google.com/speed/webp/docs/riff_container)) and take advantage of the metadata infrastructure.

 --
 ### Random notes
 * take a look into video codecs. will not meed all requirements but may provide insights into compressing hyperspectral images (original idea sprouted from [a discussion in the FLIF repository](https://github.com/FLIF-hub/FLIF/issues/312), Jon suggested using an animation to encode multiple bands, I wonder why not use a video codec then?)
+* take a look into other image formats
+  * jpeg2000 has great implementations, but is not free
+  * FLIF supports only three spectral channels plus an alpha channel (RGBA)
+  * WebP also supports only RGBA
+  * Geotiff has poor compression (check again, maybe it has other options).